How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 If left untreated, Black tip fungus can kill a plumeria plant.

-To treat Black tip fungus, remove all affected leaves and dispose of them.
+To treat Black tip fungus, remove and dispose of all affected leaves.

 Spray the plumeria plant with a fungicide.